willhaslett/covid-19-growth/README.md

 ## Jupyter Notebooks

-  `all.ipynb` and `us.ipynb` contain starting points for work with global or US data.
-You can preview the notebook stubs here in GitHub by navigating to them:
+  `all.ipynb` and `us.ipynb` contain example starting points for work with global or US data.

 ## Firebase
 ### Prerequisites